vietnguyenduc/vibecoding/prd-debt-repayment-web-app.md

    - The system must provide user authentication and session management
    - The system must allow different user types: admin, branch manager, staff

+### 4.7 Internationalization (i18n)

+10. **Multi-language Support**
+    - The system must support English and Vietnamese languages
+    - The system must provide a language switcher component for users to change languages
+    - The system must automatically detect user's preferred language from browser settings
+    - The system must persist language preference in local storage
+    - The system must provide language-specific formatting for:
+      - Currency: USD ($) for English, VND (₫) for Vietnamese
+      - Dates: US format (MM/DD/YYYY) for English, Vietnamese format (DD/MM/YYYY) for Vietnamese
+      - Numbers: US commas for English, Vietnamese dots for Vietnamese
+    - The system must translate all user-facing content including:
+      - Navigation menus and labels
+      - Form fields and validation messages
+      - Dashboard metrics and charts
+      - Error messages and notifications
+      - Export/import functionality
+      - User roles and permissions
+    - The system must update HTML lang attribute based on selected language
+    - The system must support right-to-left (RTL) language preparation for future expansion

 ## 5. Non-Goals (Out of Scope)

 1. **Advanced Accounting Features:** The system will not include general ledger, double-entry bookkeeping, or tax calculation features